DETAILED ACTION

 Claims 1-3, 5-7, 10-12, and 14-16 are rejected under 35 U.S.C.
 102(a)(1) and (a)(2) as being anticipated by Lee et al. (US 2021/0072761).

-Regarding claims 1 and 10, Lee discloses an autonomous cart system including a control device/method for a vehicle, the control device comprising (¶34):
+Regarding claims 1 and 10, Lee discloses an autonomous cart system including a remote control device/method for a vehicle, the remote control device comprising: at least one processor configured to (¶34 and ¶130 – central control system performs control of the vehicle ECU corresponding to the recited processor, via wireless communication corresponding to the recited remote control):

-Regarding claims 3 and 12, Lee further discloses wherein the external force information acquisition unit is configured to acquire information indicating reaction force of a drive motor or a steering motor of the vehicle as the external force information (¶37-41 - The wheel 120 may receive driving force from the motor 160 to drive where the rotational force required to drive the vehicle implicitly includes information indicating a reaction force of a drive motor as external force information).
+Regarding claims 3 and 12, Lee further discloses wherein the at least one processor is configured to acquire information indicating reaction force of a drive motor or a steering motor of the vehicle as the external force information (¶37-41 - The wheel 120 may receive driving force from the motor 160 to drive where the rotational force required to drive the vehicle implicitly includes information indicating a reaction force of a drive motor as external force information).

 Regarding claims 7 and 16, Lee further discloses wherein the external force information includes at least one of (the “at least one of” element only requires one of the following to be present to disclose the invention as claimed)